NevMagi/34primates-evo-cerebellum/README.md

 - Input: all input files (used and not used in the current project).
 - Output: intermediate and final files for all analyses (foldered and number 0 through 7).
 - CERES: volumetry reports for the 10 human brains in our study.
+- Colab: contains the Python Colaboratoy script that was used to retrieve volumes from the BrainBox API.
 - PublicationFigures: figures (including Inkscape files) for the publication main text and supplementary data.

 ![alt text](https://github.com/NevMagi/34primates-evo-cerebellum/blob/main/Hamadryas.png?raw=true)